genraven1/genesys/README.md

 Use npm run start to run the program locally.

 GRADLE JAVA SERVER

 Repository is using Java 17, and Springboot 3.x.

 Backend Server is run with ./gradlew clean build bootRun

 Adding a connection string:
-Create an .env file in the gradle-java-server root directory with the
+Create an .env file in the gradle-java-server root directory.

+File only needs to define the connection string as MONGODB_URI.

 MongoDB
 Currently using Atlas provided by MongoDB, which will hold 256MB of data.
 The application can also be used by a local or docker version using a different connection string.